 COLIN JACKSON (1967-)

 Colin Jackson dominated sprint hurdling, a highly technical, explosive athletics discipline.
 His 110m Hurdle world record, set in Stuttgart in 1993, was eventually bettered only in 2006, and he still holds the 60m Hurdle world indoor record, set as long ago as 1994.
 Since retirement the laid-back Llanedeyrn lad has shifted easily into the banal burbling of TV punditry.
+His sister, Suzanne Packer, has also become a familiar TV face as an in-demand actor.

 BILL JAMES (1929-)